+the year ended

+Dec ember 31, 2015

-For the year ended December 31, 2015 (Dollars in thousands) Number Balance Modification description Small Business Administration 1 Received a below market interest rate and the loan amortization was extended Total 1 \$ 41 =
+(Dollars in thousands) Number Balance Modification description

+Small Business Administration 1 \$ 4 Received a below market interest rate and the loan amortization was extended

+Total 1 \$ 4

-The recorded investment of the loan modified and classified to a TDR, presented in the table above, was unchanged as there was no principal forgiven in this modification.
-During the year ended December 31, 2015, one commercial existing TDR was re-modified by extending the term and advancing an additional \$28,000.
+The recorded investment of the loans modified and classified to a TDR, presented in the tables above, were unchanged as there was no principal forgiven in these modifications.
+Additionally, during the year ended December 31, 2015, one commercial existing TDR was re-modified by extending the term and advancing an additional \$28,000.